Get an insured leased car with everything you need in a single package

 Yes, your monthly rental will only change if you mutually agree a change (if applicable) with the finance provider or as a result of Arval exercising its rights under the contract, for example if you travel materially more miles than agreed (and the vehicle is recontracted) or the vehicle is involved in two or more at fault incidents in a 12 month period.
 In which case, Arval will discuss your options with you.

-For customers on a Personal Contract Hire agreement, the driver’s spouse or partner can drive the vehicle provided they fit the eligibility criteria.
+For customers on a Personal Contract Hire agreement, the driver’s spouse or partner and immediate family (i.e. parents, siblings or children) can drive the vehicle provided they fit the eligibility criteria.

-For customers on a Contract Hire agreement, any employee of the company and their spouse or partner can drive the vehicle, provided they fit the eligibility criteria.
+For customers on a Contract Hire agreement, any employee of the company and their spouse, partner or immediate family (i.e. parents, siblings or children) can drive the vehicle, provided they fit the eligibility criteria.

 Restrictions and exclusions also apply, for example, in relation to age, driver history (including medical) and use of the vehicle.

 Arval will responsible for repairing any damage to your vehicle resulting from an accident.
-You will not be responsible for the costs but you may need to a Customer Incident Charge (CIC) if you are found to be “at fault”.
-Further details are below.
+You will not be responsible for the costs but you may need to pay a Customer Incident Charge (CIC) if you are found to be “at fault”.

 An incident is an event or accident resulting in damage, loss or theft of the Complete Care vehicle or damage to a third party property or personal injury/death of a third party.